karapa/1970-Draft-Lottery/README.md

 numbers in the later months of the year.
 With 95% confidence we conclude that men that were born in the last months of the year had a higher chance be drafted sooner and consequently of being called earlier to perform their military duty.

+More information about the 1970 Lottery can be obtained form: